jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 The principle of least privilege restricts users to only the minimum level of access needed to perform their job, reducing the risk of insider threats and security breaches.

 ---

+## Question 22
+**What is an example of an insider threat?**

+### Options:
+- A) A disgruntled employee stealing sensitive company data
+- B) A hacker compromising a company's website from an external location
+- C) A brute-force attack against an admin account
+- D) A distributed denial-of-service (DDoS) attack targeting a cloud service